 - Buttered egg noodles or long grain rice

-If necessary, remove the tenderloins from the chicken breasts and reserve for another use.
+- If your chicken breasts have tenderloins attached, remove them and reserve for another use.
 Place the breasts between 2 sheets of plastic wrap and gently pound them to a uniform thickness of 1/2-inch.

 - For safety, always pour your liquor into a separate measuring cup rather than pouring straight from the bottle into a hot pan.

 - Use a long handled barbecue lighter or fireplace match to ignite the alcohol.
 Be sure to stand back, because the initial flames can flare up quite high.
 For this reason, you should also never flame alcohol under a running exhaust fan..

 - For best flavor, be ready to flame the alcohol as soon as it's added to the pan and allow the flame to burn out (usually within seconds) on its own.